kyllker/get-variables-for-predecting-biological-clock/README.md

 We choose the best hyperparameters and we can ensemble both of them

-## Step4: METRICS, RMSE AND GRAPHICS
+## Step4: METRICS, RMSE, MAE, R2 AND GRAPHICS

 As it is a regression model, we choose rmse as metric and we can show results in a graphic too

 Files are in:

+    - Results/BiologicalClock_graphics.png

-    - Results/graphics.png
+    - Results/BiologicalClock_PredictedVsTrue.csv

-    - Results/PredictedVsTrue.csv
+    - Results/BiologicalClock_PredictedResults.csv

-## RESULTS

-Best result is in progress